Table of Contents

-When Mercedes introduced the technology in the late 1990s they claimed that it helped to shorten stopping distance by 45% (with only a 10% decrease in stopping distance for skilled drivers).
-In 1996, AEB was introduced in the Mercedes-Benz S-Class and SL-Class models and in 1998 Mercedes made the feature standard on all of its vehicles.
-Since then several companies, including Acura, Audi, BMW, Infiniti, Land Rover, Rolls Royce, and Volvo, have offered their own versions.
-The European Commission (EC) has estimated that brake assist could save 1,100 lives per year.
-According to the US Insurance Institute for Highway Safety (IIHS), the number of 25-year-olds that die per year in car accidents is an astounding 400,000 people (>1,000 people per day).
-Worldwide the total amount of deaths from car accidents is a staggering 1.3M deaths per year (or 3,287 deaths per day).
+When Mercedes introduced the technology in the late 1990s, they claimed it helped shorten stopping distance by 45% (with only a 10% decrease in stopping distance for skilled drivers).2 In 1996, AEB was introduced in the Mercedes-Benz S-Class and SL-Class models, and in 1998 Mercedes made the feature standard on all its vehicles.
+Since then, several companies, including Acura, Audi, BMW, Infiniti, Land Rover, Rolls Royce, and Volvo, have offered their own versions.
+The European Commission (EC) estimates that brake assist could save 1,100 lives per year.
+According to the US Insurance Institute for Highway Safety (IIHS), there are an astounding 400,000 25-year-olds who die in car accidents per year (>1,000 people per day).
+Worldwide, the number of deaths from car accidents is a staggering 1.3M deaths per year (or 3,287 deaths per day).

-Image segmentation also referred to as classification, takes an input image and groups it into its constituent regions or objects.
-The output image is representative of the attributes extracted from the input image.
-In 1925, Max Wertheimer, a renowned psychologist who was one of the three founders of Gestalt psychology, listed several key factors that led to perceptually organizing an image including similarity, proximity, and good continuation.
-There are many ways to partition an image into subsets, and there may not be a single correct answer, rather a Bayesian approach is preferred.
-A Bayesian approach means the level of detail to which the subdivision is carried out depends on the problem being solved.
-Image segmentation should be accomplished from the big picture downward, much like a painter who marks out the major areas first.
-Segmenting the image of a car’s environment is a non-trivial task.
-The partitioning is inherently hierarchical and thus more like a tree structure than a flat one.
-Low-level cues, such as brightness, color, texture, and motion attributes, are combined with mid- and high-level cues to either confirm the low-level group or select one for further attention.
-Improving the probability of accurate segmentation is critical with the eventual success or failure of computerized analysis procedures hinging on this accuracy.
-Selecting the types of sensors to most likely enhance the objects of interest while diminishing the contribution of irrelevant image detail is important.
-The result of segmentation is a simplified or changed the representation of an image into something more meaningful and easier to analyze.
-Segmentation algorithms are typically based on two properties of intensity values: discontinuity (i.e. abrupt changes in intensity) and similarity, both of which are defined by a set of predefined criteria.
-Segmenting in terms of discontinuities locates objects or boundaries, such as points, lines, and edges, using either derivatives if the signal is viewed as continuous or difference methods if it is viewed as discrete.
+The segmentation of the environment around a vehicle is a non-trivial task.
+The partitioning is inherently hierarchical, and thus more like a tree structure than a flat one.8 Low-level cues, such as brightness, color, texture, and motion attributes, are combined with mid- and high-level cues to either confirm the low-level group or select one for further attention.8 Improving the probability of accurate segmentation is critical, as the eventual success or failure of computerized analysis procedures hinges on this accuracy.8 Selecting the types of sensors to enhance the objects of interest and diminish the contribution of irrelevant objects is important.
+The result of segmentation is a modified representation of an image into something more meaningful and easier to analyze.
+Segmentation algorithms are typically based on two properties of intensity values: discontinuity and similarity, both of which are defined by a set of predefined criteria.9 Discontinuities locate objects or boundaries, such as points, lines, and edges, using derivatives when the signal is continuous, or difference methods when it is discrete.

 4.1.1 Edge Detection